How to start a cinema

 Public areas and sales points

-The ancillary facilities – toilets, box office, sales kiosk, display areas and so on – are similar in both single screen and multi screen designs.
-These areas set the atmosphere for the visit to the cinema and can range from the funfair approach of some multiplexes to a relaxed, almost hotel foyer approach with sofas and plants and a lack of strident marketing.
-Many cinema foyers now also include a vibrant café or restaurant often frequented by people possibly not even watching a film.
-If the cinema has to accommodate a range of audiences, especially young and old, then distinct areas should be created where each audience can feel comfortable.
+Ancillary facilities – toilets, box office, sales kiosk, display areas and so on – are similar in both single screen and multi screen cinemas.
+These areas create the atmosphere for your visit to a cinema and can range from the garish, funfair feel of some multiplexes to a relaxed ambience with sofas, plants and a lack of strident marketing.

-Concession sales of ice cream, soft drinks and confectionery are highly profitable (popcorn yields notional margins of 10,000%!) and it is essential that the cinema foyer includes a good retail space or food and drinks offer providing a range of refreshments to accommodate the preferences of differing audiences.
-It should be noted however that high concession prices have attracted criticism from cinemagoers and margins may decline in the future.
-A number of independent local cinemas include product ranges from local or independent suppliers and even popcorn has gone upmarket now with artisan ranges – apart from supporting local businesses, these products can help distinguish the local cinema from the national multiplex chains.
+Concession sales of ice cream, soft drinks and confectionery are highly profitable (popcorn yields notional margins of 10,000%!) and it is essential that the foyer includes a good retail space or food and drinks offer with a range of refreshments that serve different preferences (it should also be noted that high concession prices often attract criticism from cinemagoers).

 Transport and parking

-With the exception of some city centre cinemas, the great majority of cinemagoers arrive at the cinema by car.
-The free and plentiful car parking at out-of-town multiplexes has proved popular and, conversely, cinemas with poor parking are sometimes criticised.
+With the exception of city centre sites, the vast majority of cinemagoers arrive at the cinema by car.
+The free and plentiful car parking often provided by out-of-town multiplexes is popular and, conversely, cinemas with poor parking are criticised.
 Adequate, safe and nearby car parking is a basic requirement for most successful cinemas.

-Government policies (there are a wealth of Local Transport Strategies and policies which are constantly being revised and new strategies introduced) aim to reduce the number of leisure journeys made by car and instead emphasise public transport.
-For most cinemas this means local bus services but all too often these services fail to provide a suitable evening service.
-In rural areas the cost of bus services may also create a barrier to cinema attendance.
-If a cinema is planned in an area with low levels of car ownership then the quality of local bus services should be investigated.
+Government policies (there are a wealth of Local Transport strategies and policies which are constantly being revised) aim to reduce the number of leisure journeys made by car and to promote public transport.
+For most cinemas this means local bus services, but all too often these fail to provide a suitable evening service.
+In rural areas, the cost of bus services may also create a barrier to cinema attendance.
+If a cinema is planned in an area with low levels of car ownership, the quality of local bus services should be investigated as a priority.

 Expansion potential

 Leisure trends change rapidly and cinema design is no exception.
-There are few certainties but one is that a cinema built today will be due some refurbishment and perhaps modification within 5–10 years.
-It is important that sites for new cinemas make allowance for future changes.
+There are few certainties but one is that a cinema built today will be due some refurbishment and perhaps modification within five to 10 years.
+It is therefore important that sites for new cinemas make allowance for future changes.

 Many of the problems facing existing cinemas are due to a lack of expansion potential.